“Nebraska” and the Death Penalty

 On August 23, 1927, Nicola Sacco and Bartolomeo Vanzetti were executed in the electric chair.
 The execution of the Italian-born anarchists drew worldwide protests from people who believed the two men were innocent of the murder charges against them.
 Many today still debate whether or not the two were guilty of the crime, but most agree that anti-immigrant sentiment and other factors affected the fairness of their trial.

-While there does not seem to be a video of King singing “Two Good Arms,” here is Holly Near covering his song at the 1987 Philadelphia Folk Festival.
-And you may hear King’s original version on his webpage.
+For another version, here is Holly Near covering his song at the 1987 Philadelphia Folk Festival.
+And you may hear King’s original version on his webpage and a live performance here.

 The fate of Sacco and Vanzetti remains relevant today, as many debate whether states have executed innocent people in recent years.
 A new book, The Wrong Carlos: Anatomy of a Wrongful Execution, recounts how Texas may have executed an innocent man when it executed Carlos DeLuna.
 Others claim that other executed men like Cameron Todd Willingham were innocent.